 For mountain bikers looking to shred some singletrack, explore the mild-grade trails at Marshall Mesa, where wide-open skies and views promise an iconic Boulder experience.

 After an active morning, kick back with a healthy, hearty lunch.
-Enjoy colorful, seasonal salads and freshly made Italian specialties at Arugula Bar e Ristorante, fill up on hearty vegan and vegetarian entrees at Leaf Vegetarian Restaurant, or grab a gourmet sandwich piled high with locally sourced, organic ingredients at Naked Lunch or Organic Sandwich Company.
+Fill up on creative vegan and vegetarian entrees at Leaf Vegetarian Restaurant, or grab a gourmet sandwich piled high with locally sourced, organic ingredients at Naked Lunch or Organic Sandwich Company.

 For a casual dinner, revive with a cold beer and fall-off-the-bone barbecue at West End Tavern, or order flavorful Mexican specialties and salty margs on the rooftop patio at Rio Grande Mexican Restaurant.